daronphang/programming-resources/javascript/javascript.md

 Lightweight, asynchronous, prototyped-based, interpreted language with first-class functions.
 First-class functions are treated like other variables i.e. functions can be assigned to variable or passed as an argument or can be returned by another function.
 Supports multi-paradigms including OO, procedural and FP.

-JS is a compiled langauge i.e. source code is parsed before executed, and we are informed of static errors before execution.
+JS is a compiled language i.e. source code is parsed before executed, and we are informed of static errors before execution.
 The parsed code is then converted into a binary form, which is subsequently executed and does not switch back line-by-line execution.

 Flow for a JS source program: